MBM Glossaries: People Management Skills Definition

 Good people management skills help a manager make proper decisions in delegating tasks.
-Responsible delegation includes matching the skill requirements of a task to a team member’s skills and providing clear instructions and realistic goals.
+In particular, responsible delegation includes matching the skill requirements of a task to a team member’s skills and providing clear instructions and realistic goals.

 The ability to keep and earn the loyalty of an employee or a partner.

-Return on Investment is the time it takes for a business to reap profit from their investment in recruiting, interviewing, employee onboarding, compensation, and training before an employee is functioning to his/her best performance.
+Return on Investment is the time it takes for a business to reap profit from their investment in recruiting, interviewing, employee onboarding, compensation, and training before an employee is functioning to his or her best performance.

 A psychology theory first introduced by Kurt Goldstein.
-It describes the motivations behind an individual wanting to realise his/her fullest potential.
+In particular, it describes the motivations behind an individual wanting to realise his or her fullest potential.

 A leadership model by Ken Blanchard, co-author of the One Minute Manager.
-Situational leadership assesses the unique needs of employees and uses a different leadership style to address the needs of their team.
+In short, situational leadership assesses the unique needs of employees and uses a different leadership style to address the needs of their team.

-A learning theory by Albert Bandura that suggests that people absorb and acquire skills or knowledge through observing others.
+A learning theory by Albert Bandura.
+In short, it suggests that people absorb and acquire skills or knowledge through observing others.

 A willingness of team members to do their best for the team.